sevenautumns/niketsu/book/src/chapter_3.md

 ## Development

+### nix

 Install the almighty [Nix](https://nixos.wiki/wiki/Nix_Installation_Guide), clone the repository and run:

 ```bash
 nix develop
 ```

-Honestly, it is that simple.
+Honestly, it is that simple (as of yet, some Go dependencies might not work in the development shell).